Principled Distance

 Hinduism is agreed to be tolerant towards other faith as can be seen in this verse from the Rig Veda.

-Principled Distance is a new model of secularism given by Rajeev Bhargava.
+Principled Distance is a new model of secularism proposed by Rajeev Bhargava.
 The separation of government institutions and persons mandated to represent the state from religious institutions and religious dignitaries.
-He says that Indian secularism did not erect a strict wall of separation, but proposed a 'principled distance' between religion and state.
+According to Bhargava, Indian secularism did not erect a strict wall of separation, but proposed a 'principled distance' between state and religion.
 Moreover, by balancing the claims of individuals and religious communities, it never intended a bludgeoning privatization of religion.
 In India, secularism means equal treatment of all religions.
 Religion in India continues to assert its political authority in matters of personal law.
-The western model of secularism is criticized in India for being an outdated concept as Rajeev argued that since Western model was developed when society was more homogeneous but since in the era of globalization, society is becoming more heterogeneous therefore a new concept, suitable for the present situation, is needed.
-He even argued that since Europe itself is no more homogeneous hence West should also follow the principled distance model which on one hand respects the diversity and at the same time empowers the state to interfere in case of any discrimination in the name of religion.
+The western model of secularism is criticized in India for being unsuited to religiously heterogeneous societies.
+Bhargava argued that since the Western model was developed at a time when society was more religiously homogeneous, a new model is needed in the era of globalization, where society is becoming more religiously heterogeneous.
+He even argued that since Europe itself is no longer as religiously homogeneous as it once was, the West should also follow the principled distance model, which on one hand respects the diversity, and at the same time empowers the state to interfere in cases of discrimination in the name of religion.